wentam/bottom-bracket/notes/misc.md

 Notes:
 * The macro stack was renamed to kv stack later on, and many of these notes predate this change.
+* 'with-macros' was merged with 'with' at some point to allow for interdependencies between the two to be shipped as one unit.
+    * 'with' just did data at first, not macros

 ## the stuff